 In the past, raspberry-flavoured plum jam has been used in Jammie Dodgers for the same reason.

-Jammie Dodgers don’t contain any dairy.
+Jammie Dodgers don’t contain any milk or dairy products.
 Importantly for allergy sufferers, Jammie Dodgers are also made on a separate production line from biscuits which do contain milk.
-This means that they’re suitable for people with a milk allergy as well as vegans.
+This means that Jammie Dodgers are completely dairy free so they’re suitable for people with a milk allergy as well as vegans.

 Suggested read: Is food that ‘may contain milk’ vegan?